Werewolf: The Last Warrior

-Werewolf: The Last Warrior, known in Japan as Super Werewolf Chronicle Warwolf (超人狼戦記WARWOLF（ウォーウルフ, Chō Jinrō Senki Wōurufu), is a Nintendo Entertainment System platform game about a werewolf that made its debut in November 1990 in North America.
-It starred a werewolf character named "Warwolf".
+is a platform game for the Nintendo Entertainment System.
+The game was released in November 1990 in North America.
+It starred a werewolf character named Warwolf.

 Story

 The game takes place on "Red Earth"—Earth's second colony planet.
 Dr. Faryan ventured into a cave and awoke an ancient evil force that made him turn into an evil entity.
 Afterwards, Dr. Faryan created an army of evil mutants who imprisoned nearly everyone on Earth.
 The only hope for humanity is a man named Ken, the last of a tribe of changelings who has the ability to transform into a werewolf named "Warwolf".

 Gameplay

 Getting red "W"s will allow Ken to turn into a werewolf, granting him a longer-range melee attack, and a wall-climbing ability.
 Getting blue "W"s, while in werewolf form will make Ken turn back into a man.
 Getting bubbles will fill his anger meter and getting five of them will turn him into a super werewolf that can jump higher and do double damage for a limited time.